gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 https://downloads.gatling.io/releases/YOUR_CUSTOMER_ID/`

-#### Minimal Original FrontLine Version
+#### Minimal Original Gatling Enterprise Version

-If you are currently using a version of FrontLine older than 1.6.2, you can't directly upgrade to FrontLine 1.12.0.
+If you are currently using a version of Gatling Enterprise older than 1.6.2, you can't directly upgrade to Gatling Enterprise 1.12.0.
-You have to first upgrade to FrontLine 1.11.1.
+You have to first upgrade to Gatling Enterprise 1.11.1.

-Otherwise, if you are running FrontLine 1.6.2 or newer, you can directly upgrade.
+Otherwise, if you are running Gatling Enterprise 1.6.2 or newer, you can directly upgrade.